michaeladavis2308/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 8-cwd_state
 - a script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.

+* 12-newest_files
+- a script that displays the 10 newest files in the current directory

 * 14-findthatword
 - a script that displays lines containing the pattern “root” from the file /etc/passwd